syoon2/COMP3811_data/postgres_docker.md

 ## Step 1.
 Use SSH to connect to the comp3811 system.
 On Windows, use an SSH client such as PuTTY (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+Connect to the host `comp3811.mta.ca`.
-On a Mac, open a Terminal window and type `ssh hostname-to-connect-to`
+On a Mac, open a Terminal window and type `ssh comp3811.mta.ca`

-## Step 2: Get the files
+## Step 2: Get files from github

 ```
 $ git clone https://github.com/pcrawshaw/comp3811.git